PlanB-Network/bitcoin-educational-content/courses/btcpayserver/en.md

 ![image](assets/en/129.png)

-# TODO: automatically remove ".", ";" to the end of line that starts with "#"
+# TODO: automatically remove ".", ";" and ":" to the end of line that starts with "#"